-the land subject to the trust (as at midnight, 16 October 2019) will be aggregated with any other interests in land that the designated beneficiary owns.
-In other words, it will be treated like any other land they own or are deemed to be an owner of;

-- the nomination only applies to land held by the trust as at midnight, 16 October 2019; and - any land acquired by the trust on or after 17 October 2019 will be assessed at the trust rates of land tax.
+- the land subject to the trust (as at midnight, 16 October 2019) will be aggregated with any other interests in land that the designated beneficiary owns.
+In other words, it will be treated like any other land they own or are deemed to be an owner of; - the nomination only applies to land held by the trust as at midnight, 16 October 2019; and - any land acquired by the trust on or after 17 October 2019 will be assessed at the trust rates of land tax in the trust's ownership only (and not in the designated beneficiary's ownership).